mindspore-ai/mindspore/model_zoo/official/cv/unet3d/README.md

 #       b.
 Add "enable_modelarts=True" on the website UI interface.
 #          Add other parameters on the website UI interface.
 # (2) Download nibabel and set pip-requirements.txt to code directory
-# (3) Set the config directory to "config_path=/The path of config in S3/"
-# (4) Set the code directory to "/path/unet" on the website UI interface.
+# (3) Set the code directory to "/path/unet3d" on the website UI interface.
-# (5) Set the startup file to "train.py" on the website UI interface.
+# (4) Set the startup file to "train.py" on the website UI interface.
-# (6) Set the "Dataset path" and "Output file path" and "Job log path" to your path on the website UI interface.
+# (5) Set the "Dataset path" and "Output file path" and "Job log path" to your path on the website UI interface.
-# (7) Create your job.
+# (6) Create your job.

 # run evaluation on modelarts example
 # (1) Copy or upload your trained model to S3 bucket.
 # (2) Perform a or b.
 #       a.
+Set "enable_modelarts=True" on yaml file.
-Set "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on yaml file.
+#          Set "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on yaml file.
 #          Set "checkpoint_url=/The path of checkpoint in S3/" on yaml file.
 #       b.
+Add "enable_modelarts=True" on the website UI interface.
-Add "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on the website UI interface.
+#          Add "checkpoint_file_path='/cache/checkpoint_path/model.ckpt'" on the website UI interface.
 #          Add "checkpoint_url=/The path of checkpoint in S3/" on the website UI interface.
 # (3) Download nibabel and set pip-requirements.txt to code directory
-# (4) Set the config directory to "config_path=/The path of config in S3/"
-# (5) Set the code directory to "/path/unet" on the website UI interface.
+# (5) Set the code directory to "/path/unet3d" on the website UI interface.
 # (6) Set the startup file to "eval.py" on the website UI interface.
 # (7) Set the "Dataset path" and "Output file path" and "Job log path" to your path on the website UI interface.
 # (8) Create your job.